allenai/Break/explore.md

 <div>
   <p class="note">
-    (a) <i>How many of their wins for the season were not against teams with winning records?</i>
+    (a) <i>If there are no more than 5 and no less than 2 televisions in a single image.</i>
   </p>
 </div>

 ```
- 1. return the season
+ 1. return images
- 2. return wins of #1
+ 2. return televisions in #1
- 3. return #2 that were against teams with winning records
- 4. return number of #2
+ 3. return number of #2 for each #1
+ 4. return #1 where #3 is at most 5
- 5. return number of #3
+ 5. return #1 where #3 is at least 2
- 6. return the difference of #4 and #5
+ 6. return #1 in both #4 and #5
+ 7. return number of #6
+ 8. return if #7 is equal to  one
 ```

 <div>
   <p class="note">
-    (b) <i>How many of their wins for the season were not against teams with winning records?</i>
+    (b) <i>If one person is riding a bicycle near two dogs.</i>
   </p>
 </div>

 ```
- 1. return the season
+ 1. return people
- 2. return wins of #1
+ 2. return bicycle
- 3. return #2 that were against teams with winning records
+ 3. return #1 riding #2
- 4. return number of #2
+ 4. return dogs
- 5. return number of #3
+ 5. return #3 near #4
- 6. return the difference of #4 and #5
+ 6. return number of #4 for each #5
+ 7. return number of #5
+ 8. return if #6 is equal to two
+ 9. return if #7 is equal to one
+ 10. return if both #8 and #9 are true
 ```

 <div>